 Second-Degree Criminal Trespass

-Second-degree criminal trespass involves unlawfully entering or remaining on property that is not a building, and this offense is considered a misdemeanor and carries potential time in jail and fines.
+This involves unlawfully entering or remaining on property that is not a building (usually pertains to unlawful presence on land).
+This offense is a misdemeanor and carries potential time in jail and fines.

 First-Degree Criminal Trespass